Snow Day: Small World Play – Polar Play

 We used it to set up some North and South Pole play scenes for our polar bears and penguins.
 What’s great about the resources we have is that they can be used for so many different purposes.

 Black’s Toys are a small family business that make beautiful scenery play pieces like The Glacier below.
+Sadly, they’re no longer in business but you can often find things pre-loved.
 Grapat Mandala toys such as the raindrops and small coins below have endless possibilities and I love the plain white stones in small world play set ups.

 Rainbow Eco Play Polar Play Sand